 The lynx use-density surfaces resulting from the fixed kernel analyses provided relative probabilities of finding lynx in areas throughout their distribution.
-A single use-density surface was calculated separately for both the aerial (n = 8058) and satellite truncated datasets (n = 16240).

-All 218 lynx released in Colorado, all radio-collared kittens and 2 captured unmarked adults were located at least once in Colorado.
+All 218 lynx released in Colorado, all radio-collared kittens and 3 captured unmarked adults were located at least once in Colorado.
 The majority of these lynx remained in Colorado.
-The use-density surfaces within Colorado were displayed separately for both the aerial (Figure 3) and satellite truncated datasets (Figure 4).
-Of the total locations available in the truncated datasets used to generate the use-density surfaces, 7953 of the aerial locations and 13,241 of the satellite locations were in Colorado.
+Single use density surfaces were calculated for both truncated aerial and truncated satellite datasets in Colorado up to March 2007 and presented in Shenk (2008).
+Relative use-density surfaces were also generated for New Mexico, Wyoming and Utah and presented in detail in Shenk (2007).
 Aerial and satellite use-density surfaces indicated similar high use-density areas.
 Satellite locations indicated broader spatial use by lynx because satellite collars provided more locations than flights.

+A single use-density surface was calculated for the satellite non-truncated dataset from April 2000-April 2009 (n = 18,240).
+The use-density surface was displayed for the satellite non-truncated dataset in Colorado (Figure 3) and for all documented use (Figure 4).
 The use-density surface for lynx use in Colorado indicates two primary areas of use.
 The first is the Core Research Area (see Figure 1) and a secondary core centered in the Collegiate Peaks Wilderness (Figures 1, 3 and 4).
-High use is also documented for 1) the area east of Dillon, on both the north and south sides of I70 and 2) the area north of Hwy 50 centered around Gunnison and then north to Crested Butte.
+High use is also documented for 1) the area east of Dillon, on both the north and south sides of I70 and 2) the area north of

+Hwy 50 centered around Gunnison and then north to Crested Butte.
 These last 2 high use areas are smaller in extent than the 2 core areas.